chiubaca/notes/permanent-notes/everest-basecamp.md

 Our Sherpas at the time didn't tell us, but this would be one of the hardest treks of the trip.

 Blissfully unaware, today we would ascend over 1000m.
 The route started easy and the weather was perfect for hiking.
-We enjoyed the stunning mountainous scenery around us as we continued to follow the beaten trail that followed the[Kosi River](https://en.wikipedia.org/wiki/Kosi_River) upstream.
-We eventually reached the entry of the Sargamatha National Park entry.
+We enjoyed the stunning mountainous scenery around us as we continued to follow the beaten trail that followed the [Kosi River](https://en.wikipedia.org/wiki/Kosi_River) upstream.
+We eventually reached the entry of the Sagarmatha National Park entry.
 The home of Mount Everest!

 ![Entrance to Sargamatha National Park](attachments/20230326_112558.jpg)
->Entrance to  Sargamatha National Park
+>Entrance to Sagarmatha National Park.

 The second half of the hike we had to push through a trail that turned steep and treacherous in places but the reward was arriving at the largest settlement along the course, Namche Bazaar.
 Here we would spend two days acclimatising to the new altitude at 3200m.

 ![sign: way to namche](attachments/20230404_104812.jpg)
-> Enroute to Namche
+> Enroute to Namche.

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8779392541" data-style="standard"></div>